unicef/iogt-pwa/README.md

 # Start a development server
 yarn run dev
 ```
+Once the server has started, it will print a local development URL to open in your browser.
+Now you're ready to test drive IoGT website!

 ## Agile development cycle
 IoGT development team follows an agile development cycle as illustrated below in the steps to deliver working software as quickly as possible.